Tommy Robinson UK rally “draws 3 MILLION”, Trump Launches Investigation of Left - SF633

 And I thought, yeah, I think I probably can.

-I think I can look at him and not empathize because we know that's a word that Charlie Kirk detested, and it's a very psychiatric word.
+I think I can look at him and not empathize because we know that's a word that Charlie Kirk detested and it's a very psychiatric word.

-And actually, Charlie Kirk of all people would be totally down to have had a chat with him, wouldn't he?
+And actually, Charlie Kirk, of all people, would be totally down to have had a chat with him, wouldn't he?

-He would have been totally down to sit across a table and say, what is it that you believe in particular about Palestine and the genocide in in Gaza?
+He would have been totally down to sit across a table and say, what is it that you believe in particular about Palestine and the genocide in Gaza?

 What is it that you particularly want to say about that?